CharlotteSmoor/programmeerproject/PROCESS.md

 # day 11
 - I made a few changes in the python code and created the worldmap based on the new dataset.
 I also added a slider which allows the user to see in which year in which country a volcano erupted.

+# day 12
+- Completed an update function for the map that allows the slider to change the values.
+After that, I started working on the donut chart which shows all types existing in one country.
+If the user clicks on a country on the map, a donutchart appears.
+However the counter for the donutchart does not show the correct amount yet.